ndif-team/nnsight/docs/source/start.rst

 Getting Started
 ===============

-**nnsight** (/ɛn.saɪt/) is a package for the interpreting and manipulating the internals of deep learning models.
+**NNsight** (/ɛn.saɪt/) is a package for the interpreting and manipulating the internals of deep learning models.

 .. _installation: